jacklowrie/piazza-bot/README.md

 2. Follow the installation instructions above, but register the app to that workspace instead.
 Thanks to socket mode, you can run the app on your computer and it will work in that test workspace!

-## Contributing
-Still thinking about the ideal workflow, however I'd like to keep PM on GitHub for now.
-If you'd like to contribute, first of all, _thank you_!
-Please first discuss the change you wish to make with the owners of this repository, ideally via issue, before making a change or opening a pull request.